Turbash/Ufc-Fight-Predictor/README.md

 ## 📊 How It Works

 The UFC Fight Predictor uses trained machine learning models to analyze fighter statistics and predict:
-1. The likely winner between two fighters
+1. The likely winner between two fighters (using simple Logistic Regression, ~66% accuracy)
-2. The probable method of victory (KO/TKO, Submission, or Decision)
+2. The probable method of victory (KO/TKO, Submission, or Decision) (~55% accuracy)

 The models take into account numerous factors such as:
 - Fighter physical attributes (height, reach, age)